 Funny how it's the fourth entry of the franchise in the fourth position.
 Anyways, I've always had a soft spot for George Miller's post-apocalypse series and this SICK trailer really pumps me up with hype, seriously, this trailer is a fucking masterpiece.
 (15 May 2015 UPDATE: I WATCHED IT!!!: Aside from the rushed ending, this is quite an effective semi-reboot of the series, it brings new life in it kinda like how Max himself does when he turns into a "universal blood donor".
 I won't gave away too much, it's a great action film and it deserves all that acclaim; rating: 4,5/5)

 Hopefully the best movie based on a ride since The Curse of the Black Pearl, and hopefully another excellent movie from Brad Bird.
-(24 May 2015 UPDATE: I WATCHED IT!!!: This is brilliant family movie entertainment.
-With a wake up call commentary, Brad Bird gives us this fun, engaging, well acted and visually stunning story in his second live-action film, I highly recommend seeing it.
-Watch out for a messy climax, though; rating: 3,5/5)
+(24 May 2015 UPDATE: I WATCHED IT!!!: This got a quite mixed general reception...
+But I still liked it alot.
+It has a very powerful message, a wake up call, the characters were likeable and it was so well crafted.
+It does have issues in the way it tells the story and the climax, but I still recommend it; rating: 3,5/5)

 It's a new Star Wars film...
 Enough said.